Mamelukki/Journal/documentation/Schedule.md

 10.06.2021 | 6 | Work on UI (for example make a delete button appear on image when hovering on it), fix bugs, make other small improvements
 14.06.2021 | 7 | Add home page, make it possible to view the images as bigger, work on UI, different kind of small improvements and bug fixes
 14.06.2021 | 4 | Make backend run on Heroku
+17.06.2021 | 5 | Create a frontend production build for Heroku, improve home page and work on UI, add token expiration, make the application run on Heroku
-Hours in total | 121
+Hours in total | 126